123jimin/voltedit/README.md

 Currently, these features are available.
 Note that this editor is in *very* early stage of active development now.

 * Importing KSH files via drag-drop
-	* Currently only short notes are visible.
+	* Currently only notes and beat lines are visible.
 * Scrolling view via mouse wheel
+	* I know that this is quite slow.
+I'll add other methods for navigating.

 ## Planned Features
 These are planned features, as of 04 Jan 2020.